Parvesh776/VulnEagle/INSTALL_KALI.md

 chmod +x install.sh
 sudo ./install.sh

-# Clean up - delete the cloned directory
+# Installation script automatically cleans up and removes the directory
-cd ~
-rm -rf VulnEagle
+# You'll be returned to your home/parent directory

 # Now use VulnEagle from anywhere
 vulneagle -d example.com -se